freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming-spreadsheet/step-049.md

 ---
 id: 5d792535a4f1cbff7a8b9a0b
-title: Part 49
+title: Step 49
 challengeType: 0
-dashedName: part-49
+dashedName: step-49
 ---

 # --description--